11 REASONS TO VISIT QUÉBEC CITY, QC

 I’m having their German cheesecake while sitting in the cute café area.
 The rich filling is to die for, very similar to my German grandmother’s cheesecake!
 Moreover, you can find a small selection of imported groceries, like pancake mix, candy, and prepared cooking sauces.

-Unfortunately, the Coach & Horses British Pub closed its doors for good in January 2022 🙁
+I also had dinner at the Coach & Horses British Pub, which unfortunately, closed its doors for good in January 2022. 🙁

 The Nanaimo Bar Trail.
 While visiting Nanaimo, you shouldn’t miss the famous Nanaimo Bar, the city’s major invention!
 The Visitor Centre staff is happy to give you the Nanaimo Bar Trail Brochure, to learn where you can enjoy this tasty dessert.